Prevalence of circumcision: Germany (<15 %)

-United Kingdom (15.8%)

-A national survey on sexual attitudes in 2000 found that 15.8% of men or boys in the United Kingdom (ages 16–44) were circumcised by their parents' choosing, while 11.7% of 16- to 19-year-olds, and 19.6% of 40- to 44-year-olds said they had been circumcised.
-Apart from black Caribbeans, men born overseas were more likely to be circumcised.
-Rickwood et al. reported that the proportion of English boys circumcised for medical reasons had fallen from 35% in the early 1930s to 6.5% by the mid-1980s.
-As of 2000 an estimated 3.8% of male children in the UK were being circumcised for medical reasons by the age of 15.
-The researchers stated that too many boys, especially under the age of 5, were still being circumcised because of a misdiagnosis of phimosis.
-They called for a target to reduce the percentage to 2%.

 The Netherlands (9 - 16%)

 Among participants of the HELIUS study, recruited between 2011 and 2015 (age 18–70), the circumcision rate for Dutch men without a migration background was 9%.
 The rate was > 95% for men of Moroccan, Turkish or Ghanaian background.
 A small study from 2019 that recruited homosexual men suffering from various STDs found that 16% of the participants were circumcised.

 France (14%)

 In France, according to a telephone survey (TNS Sofres Institute, 2008), 14% of men are circumcised.

 Bulgaria (13.4%)

 The circumcision rate in Bulgaria is estimated to be 13.4%.

 Russia (11.8%)

 The circumcision rate in Russia is estimated to be 11.8%.

 Sweden (11.8%)

 A study on hypospadias in 2016 recruited a control group (i.e. men without hypospadias) via the Swedish Population Registry; the reported circumcision rate of the controls was 11.8% with a mean age of 33.

 Denmark (1.6 - 7%)

 In 1986, 511 out of approximately 478,000 Danish boys aged 0–14 years were circumcised.
 This corresponds to a cumulative national circumcision rate of around 1.6% by the age of 15 years.

 A recent survey (2017–2018) called Project SEXUS surveyed 62,675 Danes aged 15–89 years on sexual topics.
 The survey found the male circumcision rate to be 7%.
 Of the respondents 5% were circumcised for medical or other reasons, while 2% were circumcised for religious or traditional reasons.